Your friendly neighborhood lizardman here! Today we’re going to discuss how to build a character around the spell Vampiric Touch.

 Since this ability scales with cleric level, we’re pretty committed to piling on cleric levels.
-Paradoxically enough, but the limited use per short rest means our Vampiric Touch build has very little synergy with the Death Domain.
+Paradoxically enough, the limited use per short rest means our Vampiric Touch build has very little synergy with the Death Domain.

-If you’re going the Sorcerer route, you may think be able to use some metamagic to get extra mileage out Vampiric Touch:
+If you’re going the Sorcerer route, you may be able to use some metamagic to get extra mileage out Vampiric Touch:

 Why quicken?
 Let’s take one more look at the wording for vampiric touch: “Make a melee spell Attack against a creature within your reach.
 On a hit, the target takes 3d6 necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.
 Until the spell ends, you can make the Attack again on each of your turns as an action.”

 By quickening the spell we can make two attacks with Vampiric Touch in the first round that we cast it.
 But that’s not really optimal: we gain more by using our bonus action with Brutal Strike instead and just pumping up the damage at a 1 PP to 1d6 ratio.
-Honestly, rather than quicken, we’d get more mileage out of Empower which at least allows to re-roll some of of 1’s.
+Honestly, rather than quicken, we’d get more mileage out of Empower which at least allows to re-roll some of 1’s.

 Sadly, none of the other metamagics will really help us to optimize this spell as it is range of self, can’t be twinned, and has a long enough duration to make extending it unappealing.

 Perhaps instead, 2 levels of Wizard for the Necromancer ability: